YaNaRion/civilisatan/README.md

-# civilisatan
+# Civilisatan
 Game mix between Catan and Civilisation

 Front-end:
-    - Native HTML/CSS
-    - Ts for classe and type security
+    - GO because why not

 Back-end:
     - GO because it's sick
-    - Rest-API

 DB:
-    - Mongo because simple
+    - We will see